Teenager Dies In Road Accident - UrduPoint

 Teenager Dies In Road Accident

-NOWSHEHRA VIRKAN, (UrduPoint / Pakistan Point News - 24th Feb, 2025) A motorcyclist here on Monday slipped due to over speeding on Gujranwala- Shikhupura road and died on the spot.
+MUZAFFARGARH, (UrduPoint / Pakistan Point News - 27th Feb, 2025) A teenage boy here on Thursday was killed in a road mishap in Karor Lal Eason, district Layyah.

-The Rescue 1122 sources said that the body was identified as Muhammad Suffian , a 15 years old student.
+The Rescue 1122 sources said that an unidentified 15 years old boy killed as a tractor-trolley ran over him due to over-speeding near Mor, 82 on Bhakkar road.

-Titlay Aali Police registered case and started a probe , they added.
+The rescue team shifted the body to Tehsil Headquarter Hospital (THQ) for legal formalities, they said, adding the driver managed to flee from the scene successfully.

 Recent Stories